matloughnane/jbh_website/README.md

 JBH website or Arranmore Challenge website
 ==========================================

-Site can be seen in use at [http://arranmorechallenge.com](http://arranmorechallenge.com/)
+Site can be seen in use at the [Arranmore Challenge site](http://arranmorechallenge.com)

 About
 ---------------------